-The decision of whether to settle a case pre-suit or whether to file a complaint should not be decided quickly but should be based on an evaluation of numerous factors.
+The decision of whether to settle a personal injury case pre-suit or whether to file a complaint should not be decided quickly but should be based on an evaluation of numerous factors.
 Some attorneys may tell you that you can get a larger total settlement if they file suit but is it really in your best interest to file suit?

 For example, in a personal injury case, if you file a suit: